 Students receive instruction in an individualized curriculum according to their Person-Centered Planning Process based on interests, needs, and goals.
 Instruction is on topics such as daily living and employability skills, team building, safety, technology, communication skills, health and wellness, or community navigation.

 The program provides all necessary books and materials.
 All InclusiveU students have access to campus technology and receive integrated instruction on its use.
-Most InclusiveU students are issued an iPad to use for technology integration and access if deemed an appropriate support.
+InclusiveU students can receive access to an iPad or other technology if needed.